-Professor Patia received her BA from Northwestern University, her MA from the University of Minnesota, and will receive her PhD from Penn State.
-She teaches classes on public speaking; the rhetoric of social protest; rhetoric, gender, and sexuality; immigration and border discourses; and voices of women's rights activism.
-Many of these courses are cross-listed with Whitman's Gender Studies and Race and Ethnic Studies Programs.
+Professor Patia teaches in Gender Studies and Rhetoric, Writing, and Public Discourse at Whitman College.
+She received her BA from Northwestern University, her MA from the University of Minnesota, and her PhD from Penn State.
+She teaches classes on public speaking; the rhetoric of social protest; rhetoric, gender, and sexuality; rhetoric and violence; immigration and border discourses; the black freedom struggle; and voices of women's rights activism.
+Many of these courses are cross-listed with or can count toward a major or minor in Whitman's Gender Studies and Race and Ethnic Studies Programs.

 Her published research includes a book chapter (with Kirt H. Wilson) in Thinking Together: Lecturing, Learning, and Difference in the Long Nineteenth Century on how ideas about race and gender were constructed through popular entertainment in the late nineteenth century and a book chapter in An Encyclopedia of Communication Ethics: Goods in Contention on the works of African American educator and activist W.E.B.
 Du Bois.